vivian-hafener/roles/README.md

-# roles
+# Ansible roles to provide consistent configuration for my laptops
-This is a work in progress towards functional configuration management for the systems for which I am responsible